Arronk/My-Coding-Journey/LogR3.md

 Nursing a fairly significant hangover today after attending my xmas work function yesterday.
 Continued on with building out more of my ML code.
 Today I create a two objects and underlying methods which will be used to represent clusters in an unsupervised approach.
 Need to get pset4 done before the deadline though so I better get that sorted tomorrow.

+## Day 40: 09/12/2018

+### Progress: Worked on MIT 6.00.2x again

+Crap day of code, crap weekend really.
+Too many distractions and a work xmas party to do for the kids.
+Managed to work through some of the clustering code and computations this afternoon which gave me a better understanding of computing centroids in data clusters.
+No pset 4 even attempted yet which I really have to tackle before its due on Thursday.